aurule/npc/README.md

 ## Installation

 First, simply clone the NPC repo into the desired install directory.
-Then make a symlink to somewhere in your path:
+Then make symlink npc.py to somewhere in your path:

 `ln -s ~/bin/npc npc.py`